GDComfort/IT210Group1Project/README.md

 - Step11: Display the result.

-SHORTEST JOB FIRST: CPU scheduler will decide which process should be given the CPU for its execution.
+**SHORTEST JOB FIRST**: CPU scheduler will decide which process should be given the CPU for its execution.
 For this CPU use different algorithm to choose among the process.
 One among that algorithm is SJF algorithm.
 In this algorithm the process which has less service time given the CPU after finishing its request only it will allow CPU to execute next other process.